What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 What an onboarding process should cover

-If you want your onboarding procedures to have any measure of success, there are certain activities you’re going to want to include in the process.
-These activities are:
+If you want your onboarding procedures to have any measure of success, there are certain activities to include in the process.
+For example:

 - Paperwork and administration